 That tweet featured a Sept.
-25, 2020 letter that Vos and then-Senate Majority Leader Scott Fitzgerald sent through a lawyer to Maribeth Witzel-Behl, Madison’s city clerk, prior to two "Democracy in the Park" events that were held in September and October 2020.
+25, 2020, letter that Vos and then-Senate Majority Leader Scott Fitzgerald sent through a lawyer to Maribeth Witzel-Behl, Madison’s city clerk, before two "Democracy in the Park" events that were held in September and October 2020.

 The Supreme Court decision, which said that state law does not permit drop boxes anywhere other than election clerk offices, and that the boxes have to be manned at all times, would render future events like that illegal.

 The Vos and Fitzgerald letter, the one sent before the events, decries what they describe as the "imminent, illegal collection of absentee ballots" at the events.
 (Vos spokesperson Angela Joyce told us Vos was concerned that at the events, ballots "were received in an unsecured manner with no clear statutory authority to do so.")

 The letter suggested that voters instead use other available methods of returning their ballots.

 Specifically, among the approaches they suggested: Dropping ballots in "authorized ‘drop boxes,’ which ‘must be secured and locked at all times’ to protect ballot integrity."
 As a reference, the letter cites an Aug.
 19, 2020, memo from Wisconsin Elections Commission Administrator Meagan Wolfe describing absentee ballot drop box information.

 "We wholeheartedly support any of these convenient, secure and expressly authorized absentee-ballot-return methods," the letter says.

 Now, it’s important to pause here and note what kinds of drop boxes were authorized at the time.